Here are answers to the most frequently asked questions about virtual visits (appointments by video or phone call) at UVA Health.

 How do I improve my internet connection?

-Ask everyone in your household to stay off of the internet during your visit to maximize internet connection strength.
+Ask everyone in your household to stay off the internet during your visit to maximize internet connection strength.
 This includes you and your household avoiding online video games, online classes, video streaming and chat, music streaming, etc. during the time of your virtual visit.

 What if I don't have an internet connection or my connection isn't good enough for video streaming?